mo-martin/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 [//]: <Issues with running out of disk space because of docker images filling up the root partition (see DAP-134).
 As such, we suggest adding a data disk for storage.>

 * Azure VM created and started.
 See the [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide for steps to create an Azure VM.
-  * CentOS-based 7.7 or UbuntuLTS 18.04 (or higher).
+  * CentOS-based 7.7 (or higher) or UbuntuLTS 18.04.
 Instructions are provided for these releases.
   * A minimum of 128GB storage.
 The [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide includes this by default.
   * Root access on server (this is normally available by default).